cmgoffena13/DE-Capstone-Portfolio-1/README.md

 ```

 ## Integration Layer
 What is often overlooked in a data project is creating the integration layer to create and maintain an Operational Data Store (ODS).
-The ODS allows for the building of pipelines and models off within the Data Warehouse.
-The integration layer happened in two stages:
+The ODS allows for the building of pipelines and models within the Data Warehouse.
+The integration layer happens in two stages:

 1. Pinging the APIs and storing the JSON in S3 Buckets
 2. Using Snowflake's COPY INTO command to move the JSON files into tables